-In Central Kalimantan, oil palm smallholders account for a small proportion of oil palm plantations in the province.
-In 2013, the Provincial Plantation Office reported that oil palm smallholders made up only around 11 percent of the total oil palm plantation area in Central Kalimantan (Directorate General of Estate Crops, 2014).
-The province's former governor, Teras Narang, was committed to increasing the proportion of smallholders producing sustainable palm oil to as much as 20 percent of total production.3 This meant prioritizing smallholders in the future expansion of oil palm plantations, particularly sustainable production and the consideration of social and environmental criteria.
-This paper will contribute to the discussion on the baseline situation of independent smallholders in Central Kalimantan and propose necessary steps in order to achieve the commitments outlined by the provincial government.
+In Central Kalimantan, small-scale oil palm farmers account for a small proportion of oil palm plantations in the province.
+In 2013, the Provincial Plantation Office reported that small-scale oil palm farmers made up only around 11 percent of the total oil palm plantation area in Central Kalimantan (Directorate General of Estate Crops, 2014).
+The province's former governor, Teras Narang, was committed to increasing the proportion of smallscale farmers producing sustainable palm oil to 20 percent of total production.3 This meant prioritizing small-scale farmers in future expansions of oil palm plantations, particularly sustainable production and the consideration of social and environmental criteria.
+This paper will contribute to the discussion on the baseline situation of small-scale farmers in Central Kalimantan and propose necessary steps in order to achieve the commitments outlined by the provincial government.

 This paper focuses on independent, small-scale oil palm farmers in Central Kalimantan.
 For consistency, we refer to independent, small-scale, oil palm farmers as independent smallholders in this report.
-Currently, limited information is available about these farmers.
+Currently, limited information is available about this farmer group.
 We report the results of the surveying and mapping of the lands of 1,229 farmers in 16 villages in Kotawaringin Barat and Seruyan districts.
 Kotawaringin Barat has among the highest number of independent oil palm smallholders in Central Kalimantan with a total of 12,436 farmers in 2013 (Directorate General of Estate Crops, 2014).
-In Seruyan District, which is located in between the districts of Kotawaringin Timur and Kotawaringin Barat, there were 5,376 oil palm smallholders.
+It is second to Kotawaringin Timur, based on 2013 data from the Ministry of Agriculture.
+In Seruyan District, which is located in between Kotawaringin Timur and Kotawaringin Barat, there were 5,376 small-scale oil palm farmers.

 Kotawaringin Barat is a palm oil producing district with established plantations and supporting infrastructure, including ports, roads and mills.
 Independent smallholders in Kotawaringin Barat mostly began cultivating oil palm between 2005 and 2010.
 These farmers were usually transmigrants who first began cultivating oil palm as schemed farmers before 2000.
 While they continued to maintain their schemed oil palm plots, other plots originally allocated to grow food crops began being converted to oil palm.
-In contrast, farmers in Seruyan were mostly indigenous people who mostly began cultivating oil palm between 2010 and 2015.
+In contrast, farmers in Seruyan were mostly indigenous people who began cultivating oil palm between 2010 and 2015.
 These farmers were not previously schemed farmers, and so they have limited knowledge on oil palm cultivation.

 In order to help farmers cultivate oil palm more sustainably, productively and legally, intervention pathways should be identified.
-These changes will invariably and mostly intentionally disrupt existing practices and institutional arrangements in the cultivation and trade of oil palm.
-The focus of this study is to identify the existing practices of independent smallholders in Central Kalimantan and the institutional arrangements that farmers entered into for the cultivation and sale of oil palm.
-We draw particular focus on the palm oil supply chains between smallholders and mills.
+These changes will invariably disrupt existing practices and institutional arrangements in the cultivation and trade of oil palm.
+The focus of this study is to identify the existing practices of independent small-scale, oil palm farmers in Central Kalimantan and the institutional arrangements that farmers enter into for the cultivation and sale of oil palm.
+We draw particular focus on the palm oil supply chains between small-scale farmers and mills.
 We then examine the interventions and institutional reforms that are needed to transform the production of independent smallholders.
 Finally, we explore the potential effects of these interventions as local governments take on the roles formerly held by companies and other intermediaries.